TrondKjeldas/FlexitServer/README.md

 ## Hardware:

-The Flexit unit is interfaced via an Arduino UNO with an IO shield, and running the FW from https://github.com/TrondKjeldas/ArduinoIO.git.
+The Flexit unit is interfaced via an Arduino UNO with an IO shield, and running the [ArduinoIO](https://github.com/TrondKjeldas/ArduinoIO.git) sketch.

+Documentation for the Flexit interface card: [SP425](http://www.flexit.no/produkter/luftbehandlingsaggregater/Tilbehor-kanalsystem/Tilbehor/SP425-Styringskort-for-sentralstyring-SD/)

 ## Docker: